Bug report #2596

 If I open the Add PostGIS layer dialog and do nothing, just hit Close, the whole view re-renders.
 This causes needless CPU usage and delays when no re-render was needed.

-#16 Updated by Aren Cambre about 8 years ago
+#16 Updated by Aren Cambre over 8 years ago

 If I do anything that causes the Identify Results dock to appear, such as clicking on the Identify Features or Select single feature buttons, the entire canvas redraws.
 Seems like a pointless redraw since the dock, in my case, does not change the canvas dimensions when it opens; it just encroaches on the Layers dock.